 I stayed up too late editing these photos last night and woke up on the wrong side of the bed this morning.
-Self-doubt crept in overnight; I was suffering from a bad case of “not enoughs”.
-I felt like I was not pretty enough, not thin enough, not productive enough.
-Fortunately I have gained a more mature attitude toward those feelings through the years and surround myself with wonderful friends and family members who confirm that I am “plenty”—plenty pretty, thin, productive, smart, talented, whatever.
+Self-doubt crept in overnight; I was suffering from a bad case of not enoughs.
+Fortunately, I’ve learned to surround myself with wonderful friends and family members who confirm that I am “plenty”—plenty pretty, thin, productive, smart, talented, whatever.

 I’m not seeking affirmation or fishing for compliments; I only bring the subject up because I know a lot of girls like me, especially us perfectionists, suffer from these debilitating feelings from time to time.
 I could go on about societal pressures, the media and the fact that my lifestyle of plenty leaves me with enough time and energy to devote to such unhealthy thoughts, but I’ll stop here.